 Year 5 - Volatile Planet (earthquakes and volcanoes), Picnic in the Park (South Downs National Park - Hampshire and Yellowstone National Park – North America).

 Year 6 – Power of Water (Rivers and coasts - UK), Revolution (Hampshire and Shropshire comparison).

-Throughout the history themes taught at Herne, elements of geography, particularly map work, will be included for example in Year 3 using maps to locate ancient Roman trade routes and Year 4, locating the main countries involved with World War II.
-Additionally, children will have the opportunity to use our grounds to complete OAA in their PE sessions to explore map work first hand.
+Elements of geography, particularly map work, are included throughout the history themes at Herne.
+For example in Year 3 using maps to locate ancient Roman trade routes and in Year 4, locating the main countries involved in World War II.
+Additionally, children will have the opportunity to use our school grounds to complete OAA in their PE sessions to explore map work first hand.

 “Geography is a living, breathing subject, constantly adapting itself to change.
 It is dynamic and relevant.
 For me, geography is a great adventure with a purpose.”
 Michael Palin.